krasimir/react-in-patterns/book/chapter-10/README.md

 ## Using React's context (prior v.
 16.3)

+*In v16.3 React's team introduced a new version of the context API and if you are going to use that version or above you'd probably skip this section.*

 React has the concept of [*context*](https://facebook.github.io/react/docs/context.html).
 The *context* is something that every React component has access to.
 It's something like an [event bus](https://github.com/krasimir/EventBus) but for data.
 A single *store* which we access from everywhere.

 ```js